paucablop/chemotools.docs/docs/source/api/index.rst

 API Reference
 =============

 The public Python API for ``chemotools``.
-Everything below is generated automatically using ``autosummary`` + ``autodoc``.
-Submodules and objects are expanded recursively.
+Below we curate the key submodules.
+This avoids deep recursive explosion and keeps build warnings to zero.

 .. autosummary::
     :toctree: generated
-    :recursive:
-    :caption: Top-level package
+    :caption: Core namespaces

-    chemotools
+    chemotools.augmentation
+    chemotools.baseline
+    chemotools.derivative
+    chemotools.feature_selection
+    chemotools.scale
+    chemotools.scatter
+    chemotools.smooth
+    chemotools.utils

 .. note:: The pages under ``generated/`` are auto-created at build time; you normally
           should not add them to version control.